jakehilborn/debbit/docs/index.md

     usr: you@domain.com
     psw: p@ssw0rd

-    # Card description, refer to the "Config.txt Merchant Info"
+    # Card description, refer to the "config.txt Merchant Info"
     # section below for what to put here.
     card: 4444